 - sunscreen or, even better, long sleeve shirt and long pants

-Have you tried tubing or whitewater rafting in Cairns?
+Have you tried tubing or whitewater rafting in Cairns or elsewhere in Australia?
 Share your experience in the comments below!

 Where you can go tubing and whitewater rafting in Cairns

 You can get a transfer from Cairns to the tubing and Barron River whitewater rafting.
 Some people may feel unwell in a big bus taking narrow turns though.